alimanfoo/pysamstats/README.md

   -e END, --end=END     end position (1-based)
   -z, --zero-based      use zero-based coordinates (default is false, i.e.,
                         use one-based coords)
-  -f FASTA, --fasta=FASTA
+  -u, --truncate        truncate pileup-based stats so no records are emitted
+                        outside the specified position range -d, --pad             pad pileup-based stats so a record is emitted for every position (default is only covered positions) -f FASTA, --fasta=FASTA
                         reference sequence file, only required for some statistics